 Another Watson service that I worked with is IBM Watson Assistant.
 This tool can be used to create complex chatbot agents.
 It’s a conversational AI platform that helps deliver accurate answers to customer queries.
 It can be used to help reduce the need for human agent intervention.
 Watson Assitant can be trained to understand when to search a knowledge base for an answer, when to ask clarifying questions, and when to pass the user off to a human.

 I have also worked with the speech-based APIs for IBM Watson.
 These include text-to-speech and speech-to-text APIs.
-As you can see I have many skills in addition to being an IBM Watson Explorer consultant.
+As you can see I have many skills in addition to being an IBM Watson consultant.

-My Life and Career Before IBM Watson
+My Life and Career Before Being an IBM Watson Consultant

 I consider myself a more of a generalist when it comes to technology but I find that I really enjoy front-end development.
 I’ve worked for megacorps (FedEx, IBM), medium-sized companies (Riesbeck’s), and startups (Vivisimo).